dr-mod/robot-claw/README.md

-# Robo arm
+# Robot claw

-Code for controlling a 3 axis robo arm + claw with a PS4 controller. _Disclamer: this code has been written in about an hour and was never meant to be shared._
+Code for controlling a 3 axis robot arm + claw with a PS4 controller. _Disclamer: this code has been written in about an hour and was never meant to be shared._

 ## Hardware
 * RPi zero